koma75/crowdutil/README.md

     * branch names shall be feature/featurename
     * we may use a develop branch to merge several feature branches before we send pull requests to master.
-* pull requests in github will be used for review of a feature branch before merging
+* pull requests in github will be used for review of a feature branch (or fork) before merging
     * for smooth merging, please merge all the latest changes in master to your feature branch and make sure there are no conflicts right before sending a pull request.